Influx zone characteristics

 The effect on the cement coverage can be massive.

-However for us, cementing engineers, the main difficulty comes from the inability of the simulator to compute an ovalized hole.
-Basically, the simulator works only with circumferential wellbore, even if you input a 4-arm caliper, the measurements are worked out as an effective circumferential hole diameter.
+However, for us cementing engineers, the main difficulty comes from the inability of the simulator to compute an ovalized hole.
+The simulator works only with a circumferential wellbore.
+Even if you input a 4-arm caliper, the measurements are worked out as an effective circumferential hole diameter.

 In practice, an ovalized hole section creates a condition called geometrically-induced channeling, which alters the annular velocity profile in the resulting annular space.
 This extends the low velocity or no flow area in the enlarged narrow side and forces the fluid to go along the wide side.

 The red zone highlights the gap with lower or zero annular velocity, in a circumferential vs an ovalized hole with a casing.

 Ultimately, an ovalized hole would produce a smaller flow area forcing fluids to travel faster in the annulus, but not being able to displace the mud in a larger section of the annulus.

 Below is an example of an ovalized s-shaped 12 ¼” section.

 The green line shows the deviation building to a maximum of almost 25 deg, and then returning to vertical (S-Shaped).
 From 1200 to 1800m the caliper readings are continually showing a max and min values.
 This is a clear indication of an ovalized hole.
 The effect on the final log is dramatic.